riturajshakti/super-easy-validator/README.md

 # Introduction

 **`super-easy-validator`** a super simple npm plugin which helps to do validation in a much simpler way.
 Its inspired by laravel validator but its even better than laravel validator, as you are going see it very soon.
+Please write any issues on github if you found any.

 # How to install